-The HCM project has three main goals: (1) gather information and analysis to identify and justify high-impact R&D efforts, (2) provide the best-available information on national-scale hydropower costs and performance, and (3) provide a mechanism by which DOE can track and communicate the impact of R&D investments.
-The project has the secondary objectives of providing unbiased cost data and analyses to support policymakers, improving modeling inputs for the broader research community, and helping small developers better screen and characterize hydropower development opportunities.
+Secondary objectives include providing unbiased cost data and analyses to support policymakers, improving modeling inputs for the broader research community, and helping small developers better screen and characterize hydropower development opportunities.

-The ultimate goal of the HCM project’s data collection and modeling is to help reduce the costs of hydropower development and operation through effective R&D. Information from this effort will be used by various communities, including researchers, DOE, and policymakers.
+The ultimate goal of this data collection and modeling is to help reduce the costs of hydropower development and operation through effective R&D. Information from this effort will be used by a variety of key stakeholders, including researchers, DOE, and policymakers.
 The broader hydropower community will benefit from improved high-level cost estimating tools and from improved representation of hydropower in policymaking activities.
 Products from the project will be disseminated via conference presentations, journal articles, and industry workshops.